Greater Romania Party: History and ideology

 The party has praised and shown nostalgia for both the military dictatorship of Axis ally Ion Antonescu, whom they consider a hero or even a saint, and the communist regime of Ceaușescu.
 The party rejected the 2006 Tismăneanu report on the communist dictatorship in Romania as a manipulation of history.

 In 2003, Tudor said he would no longer engage in discourse against Jews and Judaism or deny the Holocaust (see Corneliu Vadim Tudor).
 He also said that he had become, in his own words, a "philo-Semite".
-In subsequent months he and some of his supporters travelled to Poland to visit the Auschwitz concentration camp; and, despite strong objections from the family of slain Israeli Prime Minister Yitzhak Rabin and many Jewish organisations, Tudor illegally erected a statue in memory of Rabin in the city of Braşov (for which he was found guilty and fined).
+In subsequent months he and some of his supporters travelled to Poland to visit the Auschwitz concentration camp; and, despite strong objections from the family of slain Israeli Prime Minister Yitzhak Rabin and many Jewish organisations, Tudor illegally erected a statue in memory of Rabin in the city of Brașov (for which he was found guilty and fined).
 During this period, Tudor hired Nati Meir, a Jewish advisor, who ran and won as a PRM candidate for the Romanian Chamber of Deputies.
 Tudor also hired an Israeli public relations firm, Arad Communications, to run his campaign.

+In 2013, Friedrich Ebert Foundation described the party as neolegionary.

+Economically, PRM proposes social-democratic measures, speaking of "the equality of chances for all citizens, human solidarity and family values" and of "the development of national economy as a condition for a decent living for all citizens", and being in favour of the state’s intervention in economy.

+In 2024, the current president of the party, Victor Iovici, declared that the party is "centrist, with a patriotic orientation" and that "it collaborates with both left-wing and right-wing patriotic parties, as long as they are moderate and not extremist".